-B Arch MRIAI RIBA ARB
+BArch MRIAI RIBA ARB

-Seán Mahon has over 18 years’ experience in strategic design, planning and development of healthcare facilities and brings an understanding of contemporary clinical planning together with a high level of design awareness to all his projects.
-His projects include winning designs and submissions for many of the recent leading national healthcare projects, including the new National Children’s Hospital; the National Maternity Hospital; the National Rehabilitation Hospital; the North-West Cancer Centre; the National Programme for Radiation Oncology (2008); the HSE’s Community Nursing Unit projects (2007); and the MWRH Co-located hospital project in Limerick.
-He continues to advise the Children’s University Hospital, Temple Street, the Rotunda Maternity Hospital and other healthcare clients.
+Sean has over 25 years’ experience in strategic design, planning and development of healthcare facilities and brings an understanding of contemporary clinical planning together with a high level of design awareness to all his projects.
+His projects include winning designs and submissions for many of the recent leading national healthcare projects, including the new National Children’s Hospital; the National Maternity Hospital; the National Rehabilitation Hospital; the North-West Cancer Centre; the National Programme for Radiation Oncology; the HSE’s Community Nursing Unit projects, and the MWRH Co-located hospital project in Limerick.
+He continues to advise many healthcare providers and the HSE on current projects and healthcare strategies.

-More recently Seán was a member the HSE Hospital Infection Control Building Standards working group on the provision of in-patient accommodation in acute hospitals which was responsible for recommending the introduction 100% single rooms in all new acute hospitals in Ireland.
-Seán is currently Chair of the RIAI Healthcare Design Committee and is also a member of the HSE Working Group on Aspergillus Risk Prevention (2015-2017).
+More recently Sean was a member the HSE working group on the provision of in-patient accommodation in acute hospitals which was responsible for recommending the introduction 100% single rooms in all new acute hospitals in Ireland.
+Sean was Chair of the RIAI Healthcare Design Committee (2010-2014) was a member of the HSE Working Group on Aspergillus Risk Prevention (2015-2017).
 He continues to advise many healthcare providers and the HSE on current projects and healthcare strategies and has frequently lectured on current developments and trends in healthcare architecture.